agijsberts/ssgpr/README.md

 * The model can learn multiple outputs jointly at negligible additional cost, but in this case the hyperparameters are the same for all outputs.
 This makes sense if all outputs behave similarly (e.g., forces in x, y, and z dimensions), but not if the problems are of different nature (e.g., forces versus torques).
 In the latter case you should just train a different model.

 * The log marginal likelihood is non-convex and it's optimization via gradient ascent will therefore result in a *local* optimum.
 Make sure to choose sensible initial hyperparameters (e.g., via the `guessparams` method) and to experiment with different solvers.

+* Optimizing the spectral frequencies essentially means optimizing the kernel function to your data.
+This can allow you to get better performance with fewer projections, but at increased risk of overfitting due to the large number of tunable hyperparameters.
+Use with care and ideally only if you have plenty of training data.

 ## Notes